 - 1. The first priority for services shall be given to three-year old or four-year-old children who are recipients of child protective services or who are at risk of being neglected or abused, upon written referral from a legal, medical, or social service agency, without regard to income.
 If the ECELS is unable to enroll a child in the first priority category, the family shall be referred to local resource and referral services to locate services for the child. - 2.
-The second priority for services shall be given to all three- and four-year-old children with exceptional needs from families with incomes below the income eligibility threshold. - 3.
-The third priority for services shall be given to eligible four-year-old children who are not enrolled in a state-funded transitional kindergarten program.
+The second priority for services shall be given to all three- and four-year-old children with exceptional needs, regardless of income up to the set-aside percentage.
+After the set-aside is met, children with exceptional needs will be enrolled in income ranking order (lowest first). - 3.
+The third priority for services shall be given to eligible three- and four-year-old children who are not enrolled in a state-funded transitional kindergarten (TK) program.
 Children shall be enrolled in the following order: - a.
-Children enrolled in CSPP as a three-year-old. - b.
-Eligible children with the lowest income according to the income ranking on the most recent schedule of income ceiling eligibility table shall be enrolled first. - c.
-If two or more families have the same income ranking according to the most recent schedule of income ceiling eligibility table, the child that has a primary home language other than English shall be enrolled first. - d.
+Eligible children with the lowest income according to the income ranking on the most recent schedule of income ceiling eligibility table shall be enrolled first. - b.
+If two or more families have the same income ranking according to the most recent schedule of income ceiling eligibility table, the child that has a primary home language other than English shall be enrolled first. - c.
 If there are no families with a child that has a primary home language other than English, the child that has been on the waiting list for the longest time shall be admitted first. - 4.
-The fourth priority shall be given to eligible three-year-old children.
-This priority does not include children eligible based on having exceptional needs if they are from families with incomes above the income eligibility threshold.
-Children shall be enrolled in the following order: - a.
-Within this priority category, eligible children with the lowest income according to the income ranking on the most recent schedule of income ceiling eligibility table shall be enrolled first.
+The fourth priority, after all otherwise eligible children have been enrolled, shall be children from families whose income is no more than 15 percent above the eligibility income threshold.
+Children from families enrolled under this exception may not exceed 10 percent of the ECELS' total contract enrollment.
+Within this priority category, priority shall be given to three- and four-year-old children with exceptional needs interested in enrolling beyond those already enrolled in the percent of funded enrollment set aside pursuant to Section 8208, then to four-year-old children before three-year-old children without exceptional needs.